Kenneth Francis Ripple: Education and career

 Ripple was born in Pittsburgh, Pennsylvania.
 He received an Artium Baccalaureus degree from Fordham University in 1965.
 He received a Juris Doctor from University of Virginia School of Law in 1968.
 He received a Master of Laws from George Washington University Law School in 1972.
 He was in the United States Navy from 1968 to 1972.
 He was in the United States Naval Reserve Judge Advocate General's Corps since 1972.
 He was an attorney for IBM's Office of the General Counsel in 1968.
 He was a legal officer of the Supreme Court of the United States from 1972 to 1973.
-He was a special assistant to Chief Justice Warren Burger of the Supreme Court of the United States from 1973 to 1977.
+He was a special assistant to Chief Justice Warren E. Burger of the Supreme Court of the United States from 1973 to 1977.
 He was in private practice of law in Washington, D.C. from 1977 to 1985.
 He has been a Professor of Law at the University of Notre Dame since 1977.
 He was a reporter of the Advisory Committee on Federal Appellate Rules from 1978 to 1985.